 Middlebury is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Middlebury’s overall crime rate is lower than average for the country.

 Being a small town, Middlebury does not have a public transit system used by locals to get to and from work.

 Do you like to read, write and learn?
 If you move to Middlebury, you'll likely find that many of your neighbors like to as well.
 Middlebury is one of the more educated communities in America, with a full 54.82% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Middlebury in 2018 was $55,242, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $220,968 for a family of four.

 Middlebury is a somewhat ethnically-diverse town.
 The people who call Middlebury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middlebury residents report their race to be White, followed by Asian.
 Important ancestries of people in Middlebury include Italian, Irish, German, English, and Lithuanian.

 The most common language spoken in Middlebury is English.
-Other important languages spoken here include Chinese and Italian.
+Other important languages spoken here include Spanish and Arabic.